karawin/karadio-addons/README.md

   karadioU8glib: For monochrome lcd or oled with an arduino pro mini.
 Optionnal: an IR decoder for the remote control.<br>
   karadioUCglib: Same as  karadioU8glib but for color lcd.<br>
   karadioUCSTM32: A complete interface with a color lcd, IR sensor, encoder knob.
 Based on a low cost STM32 board.<br>
+  karadioU8STM32: A complete interface with an oled B/W lcd, IR sensor, encoder knob.
+Based on a low cost STM32 board.<br>
 <br>
 To add your own addon, please send me a zip with all files in a directory and a readme.txt.<br>
 <p><strong>A nice telnet+IR extension from</strong><span class="fwn fcg"><span class="fcg"><span class="fwb"> Gábriel Kovács   gabeszakem@<a href="http://gmail.com" target="_blank">gmail.com</a></span></span></span><strong><a href="http://karadio.karawin.net/ESP8266-WiFi-UART-Bridge-master.zip">: ESP8266-WiFi-UART-Bridge-master.zip</a><br></strong>